hackclub/hackpad/hackboards/Stenopad/README.md

 <!-- - 1x Orpheus Pico -->
 <!-- - 4x M3 x 16mm Screws
 - 4x M3 Heatset -->

+# Inspiration
+When I started looking for my first actual keyboard, I found out about StenoKeyboards, where a bunch of YouTube videos boast 200+ wpm typing speeds.
+However, after just getting a plain old mechanical keyboard, I forgot about StenoKeyboards for a long time.
+However, when I found out about Hackpad, I suddenly remembered StenoKeyboards and wanted to make one myself.

 # Extra notes
 Steno Keyboard!!!